Valeen Madden, Executive Director

 Kris comes all the way to Oregon by way of Mississippi, where he got his start in the natural resources field as a crew leader for a conservation corps working along the gulf coast.
 He is passionate about the environment and youth, and enjoys the perfect combination of the two where he can help formulate the next generation of land stewards.
 In his off-time he spends time with his pup, Bodie, and exploring the local wild landscapes.

 Kaysi is from a rural community in central west Texas.
 She attended Texas A&M University and received a Bachelor of Science degree in Animal Science.
-Since college graduation she has worked in many fields including: marine biology education, office management, and hospitality.
+Since graduating from college she has worked in many fields including: livestock show production, marine biology education, office management, and hospitality.
 She moved to Grant County in the fall of 2019.
-Kaysi spends her free time reading, trying new hobbies such as painting and embroidery, and spending time with her family and her dog, Luna.
+Kaysi spends her free time reading, trying new hobbies such as painting and embroidery, and spending time with her boyfriend and their dogs, Luna and Trigger.

 Justin grew up in Grant County, experiencing the diverse uses of our public lands.
 He received a Bachelors Degree in Mathematics and Computer Science from Eastern Oregon University.
 He has enjoyed work in every field from Computer/Network Technician to Ranch Hand, including 5 years with the Malheur National Forest as a Timber Marker/Cruiser.
 He has chosen to make Grant County his home and enjoys working in Watershed Restoration with such an enthusiastic team.
 Justin Coordinates and manages projects and monitoring across the landscape.